opentok/Opentok-Python-SDK/README.rst

 Documentation
 -------------

-**TODO:** Reference documentation is available at http://opentok.github.io/opentok-python-sdk/
+Reference documentation is available at <http://www.tokbox.com//opentok/libraries/server/python/reference/index.html> and in the docs directory of the SDK.

 Requirements
 ------------